 Did you know?
 The pandemic has transformed how business is done all over the world.

 The rise of the internet and accessibility to smartphones has seen a drastic change.
 With the Digital India program being introduced, there has been a significant rise in internet users to 785 million users.
-The Ecommerce industry is expected to grow to $111.45 billion from $43 billion in India in 2021.
+The E-commerce industry is expected to grow to $188 billion in 2025 from $50 billion in 2020.

 Digital ads, digital payments, and measurable consumer engagement support even more growth in the e-commerce sector.
 This will lead to an increase in job opportunities and small businesses.

-Quick Tip: If you’re someone who requires personal mentoring and would like to set up side-by-side with mentors, consider training with IIDE with our Online Ecommerce Management Course.
+Quick Tip: If you require personal mentoring and would like to set up side-by-side with mentors, consider training with IIDE with our Online Ecommerce Management Course.

-Let’s get on to the quick and effective guide on how to start an e-commerce business now.
+Let’s get on to the quick and practical guide on how to start an e-commerce business now.

 How to start an E-commerce Business from Scratch in Just 8 Steps